mutms/mutms/README.md

 or training offerings.

 Programs enhance Moodle's core functionality by bridging gaps in traditional course management.
-They offer solutions for challenges such as organizing courses across categories, managing multi-tenancy for course roles, and scheduling individualized course access.
+They offer solutions for challenges such as organizing courses across categories and scheduling individualized course access.
 With seamless integration into Moodle™ LMS, Programs provide a scalable and efficient way to manage both small-scale and large-scale learning initiatives and training.

 ## Key features

 * program content created as a hierarchy of courses, credit frameworks and course sets with flexible sequencing rules
-* multiple sources for allocation of students to programs
+* multiple sources for allocation of students to programs, including allocation based on external database
 * advanced program scheduling settings
 * efficient course enrolment automation
 * easy-to-use _Program management_ interface
 * _Program catalogue_ where students may browse available programs and related courses
 * dedicated _My programs profile page_
+* _My programs overview page_ similar to "My courses" page; it offers card, list and details view on a dedicated page accessible directly from the main menu
 * _My programs dashboard block_ for quick access to details
-* allocation based on external database data
-* supervisors may receive copy of notifications sent to subordinates
+* configurable notification options, including supervisors receiving copy of notifications sent to subordinates

 ## Requirements